Frequently Asked Questions

 Please contact us for information about our costs.
 We will be very happy to give you a clear indication of how much we charge based on the work you are requesting.

 Please note that ed psych assessments are exempt from VAT unless you arrange the assessment through an agency.
+We are not an agency.

 We offer some services at no cost to voluntary sector organisations supporting vulnerable children and adults.
 Contact us to request the criteria for this work.